Telecom Companies Turn To Drones For Help After Hurricanes

 Tropical Storm Harvey disrupted at least 17 emergency call centers and 320 cellular sites, and it caused outages for more than 148,000 Internet, TV, and phone customers, according to the Federal Communications Commission.
 It left many people unable to reach out for help or get in touch with family and friends to say they were alive.

-It's likely that a similar scenario will occur after Irma, one of the most potentially devastating storms in the state's history, hits Florida.
+It's likely that a similar scenario will occur with Irma, one of the most potentially devastating storms in the state's history, hitting Florida.

 To speed up the process of getting everyone back online, telecom companies are starting to use drones.
-According to experts these unmanned planes can access where the damage is, find the best routes to get there, and what equipment to bring.
+According to experts, these unmanned planes can access where the damage is, find the best routes to get there and what equipment to bring.

-Both AT&T and Verizon have confirmed they are getting their drones in place to help with recovery efforts.
+Both AT&T and Verizon have confirmed they are getting drones in place to help with recovery efforts.

 According to Kate Harris, a spokesperson for Verizon, the company began using drones last October during Hurricane Matthew to inspect cell towers in North Carolina.
 She says flooding would have made it hard to send out inspectors to all the sites.